Goats 101 – Basic Goat Care

 Below you will find some of the most common questions we get at the rescue.

-Remember that when it comes to getting your goat, we say, go meet them!
+When it comes to getting your goat, we say, go meet them!
 Over the years we have seen many instances of people being “chosen” by a goat, often one very different than what they thought they wanted.
 Here at the rescue, all breeds, all genders, all sizes, goats with and without horns, all live together, in harmony.
-They work out a hierarchy, find their place in the herd, and settle right in.
+They work out a hierarchy, find their place in the herd (which often includes other species), and settle right in.
 Finding the right goat or goats is usually as simple as determining what you want (Pet?
 Fiber?
 Pack goat?
 Brush removal?), evaluating your property, and meeting some goats.
 The right match always comes along.

 All goats are individuals.
 And though there may be tendencies within a breed, there are also exceptions.